w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 All the deliveriables for each milestone will be published in the open source repositories.

+Please note that we intend to apply the grant to cover the core part of pLIBRA bridge.
+So the 4 milestones target a working testnet with a single-node SGX worker.
+When the underlying Confidential Contract platform Phala Network is ready, it will be trivial to scale pLIBRA up as a public service with production ready security and availablity.
+The development of Phala Network is not a part of this grant.

 ### Long Term Plan
 pLIBRA is based on Confidential Contract.
 We intend to extend the underlying infrastructure to a general purpose Turing-Complete contract platform as a Parachain called Phala Network.
 It will support: